nthpyrodev/nthpyrodev/README.md

 ###

 <p align="left">👋 Hi, I’m nthpyrodev<br>👀 I’m interested in Cybersecurity, python, fullstack and Linux.<br>🌱 I’m currently learning lots of new frameworks, know HTML CSS PHP, JS and Python.
 I'm always learning a new language!<br>💞️ I’m looking to collaborate on anything!
-Just send me a message!<br>📫 How to reach me: Discord: nthpyrodev, or use the email on my website!<br>Tailwind CSS is too messy!</p>
+Just send me a message!<br>📫 How to reach me: Discord: nthpyrodev, or hi@nthpyro.dev<br>Tailwind CSS is too messy!</p>

 ###